The Devil of Christmas: Reception

 Critics praised the cast for their hamming and effective delivery of what Bennion called the "stilted, stagy dialogue"; Toby Dantzic, writing for The Telegraphs Saturday Review, called the acting "stellar".
 The attention to detail by the cast and crew was widely praised; the "dated styling" was, for Jackson, "spot on".
 Louisa Mellor, of the entertainment website Den of Geek, explained that "from the aspect ratio to the music, title font, sets, lighting, camera moves, hair, make-up and costume... everything was recognisable from the sort of 1970s television plays that, when you think about it, may have provided inspiration for Inside No. 9 as a whole".
 For her, "the retro send-up provided enough entertainment on its own—these days you have to be very good to make TV that bad".
 White, similarly, argued that "it's a gargantuan, incredibly precise task to make such gloriously terrible TV, a skill reserved for only the greatest of comics".
-Even despite the flaws of the film within the episode, Rebecca Nicholson, of theguardian.com, found it "relatively gripping".
+Even despite the flaws of the film within the episode, Rebecca Nicholson, of The Guardian, found it "relatively gripping".
 Sarah Hughes, writing in i, compared "The Devil of Christmas" to an episode of Tales of the Unexpected; it was she, argued, "both an immaculately conceived homage to Roald Dahl's original anthology series and a worthy contender for its crown".

 Commentators noted that the ending was genuinely unsettling and dark.
-Rachel Aroesti, writing for theguardian.com, described the episode as moving "from a twee period piece to what has to be the most depraved half-hour of television ever to grace the festive schedules".
+Rachel Aroesti, writing for The Guardian, described the episode as moving "from a twee period piece to what has to be the most depraved half-hour of television ever to grace the festive schedules".
 For many critics, the final twist was praiseworthy; it was characterised variously as the episode's "secret weapon", "very fitting", "suitably macabre", and "fantastically nasty".
 For Hughes, it "was a lovely sting in the tale, and one of which Dahl would almost certainly have approved".
 Two reviews in The Times, however—one unsigned, and one by Matt Rudd—were more critical.
 The unsigned review advised viewers to switch off before the end, as "the fabulous styling gives way to a gratuitously nasty conclusion, a bad misjudgment from such a talented writing team".
 For Rudd, the shocking ending served no purpose; critical of "shocking for the sake of shocking", he argued that the episode's "half-hour of self-satisfied 1970s pastiche followed by a frenzied knife attack is very unpleasant indeed".
 In i, an unsigned review of "The Bill"—the second episode of the third series—suggested that viewers may have been put off the programme by the "rather nasty final couple of minutes" of "The Devil of Christmas".